deadpool221b/deadpool221b/README.md

 - 👋 Hi, I’m @deadpool221b
 - 👀 I’m interested in ...
-CP, OS, ML/DL and DBMS.
+CP, OS, Networking, ML/DL and WebD.
 - 🌱 I’m currently learning ...
-ML/DL and DBMS.
+ML/DL and WebD.
 - 💞️ I’m looking to collaborate on ...
 ML/DL
 - 📫 How to reach me ... goyalvibhor987@gmail.com